Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Numerical Examples

 \subsection{Versatility}

-The framework of scaling algorithms developed in \cite{ChizatEntropicNumeric2016}, see Sect.~\ref{sec:Background}, allows to solve more general transport-type problems for which the enhancements of Sect.~\ref{sec:Algorithm} still apply.
+The framework of scaling algorithms developed in \cite{ChizatEntropicNumeric2018}, see Sect.~\ref{sec:Background}, allows to solve more general transport-type problems for which the enhancements of Sect.~\ref{sec:Algorithm} still apply.
 We now give some examples to demonstrate this flexibility.
-The scope of the following examples is similar to \cite{ChizatEntropicNumeric2016}, but with Algorithm \ref{alg:Full} one can solve larger problems with smaller regularization.
+The scope of the following examples is similar to \cite{ChizatEntropicNumeric2018}, but with Algorithm \ref{alg:Full} one can solve larger problems with smaller regularization.

-\paragraph{$\KL$ Fidelity and Wasserstein-Fisher-Rao distance.} For the marginal function $F_X(\sigma) = \lambda \cdot \KL_X(\sigma|\mu)$ with a given reference measure $\mu \in \R_+^X$ and a weight $\lambda > 0$, see Def.~\ref{def:UnbalancedTransport}, one obtains for the (stabilized) $\proxdivSymb$ operator
+\paragraph{$\KL$ Fidelity and Wasserstein-Fisher-Rao distance} For the marginal function $F_X(\sigma) = \lambda \cdot \KL_X(\sigma|\mu)$ with a given reference measure $\mu \in \R_+^X$ and a weight $\lambda > 0$, see Def.~\ref{def:UnbalancedTransport}, one obtains for the (stabilized) $\proxdivSymb$ operator

-A proof is given in \cite{ChizatEntropicNumeric2016}.
+A proof is given in \cite{ChizatEntropicNumeric2018}.
 Compared to the standard Sinkhorn algorithm, the only modification is the pointwise power of the iterates.
 As $\lambda \to \infty$ the Sinkhorn iterations are recovered.
-Note that in the stabilized operator only the exponential $\exp\big(\tfrac{-\alpha}{\lambda + \veps}\big)$ needs to be evaluated, which remains bounded as $\veps \to 0$.
+In the stabilized operator only the exponential $\exp\big(\tfrac{-\alpha}{\lambda + \veps}\big)$ needs to be evaluated, which remains bounded as $\veps \to 0$.
 Algorithm \ref{alg:Full} performs similarly with $\KL$-fidelity as with fixed marginal constraints, allowing to efficiently solve large unbalanced transport problems.
 Since the truncation scheme can also be used with non-standard cost functions such as \eqref{eqn:WFRCost}, this includes in particular the Wasserstein-Fisher-Rao (WFR) distance.
+Fig.~\ref{fig:versatWFGeodesic} shows a geodesic for the WFR distance, to intuitively illustrate its properties.
+The geodesic has been computed as weighted barycenters between its endpoints (see below).
+For a direct dynamic formulation we refer to \cite{KMV-OTFisherRao-2015,ChizatOTFR2015,LieroMielkeSavare-HellingerKantorovich-2015a}.
+For the relation to the $\KL$ soft-marginal formulation, Def.~\ref{def:UnbalancedTransport}, see \cite{LieroMielkeSavare-HellingerKantorovich-2015a,ChizatDynamicStatic2018}.